 …And Into the Future

 The American Tree Farm System (ATFS) was founded in 1941 and is now the oldest and largest forest conservation, certification, and advocacy program in the United States.
-The first two Tree Farms in Maine were dedicated in 1952.
+The first two Tree Farms in Maine were dedicated in 1952, and today, over 1,400 family forest owners are part of the Maine Tree Farm System.

-The American Tree Farm System is a program for woodland owners who are committed to sustainably managing their woods for wood, water, wildlife, and recreation.
-The Maine Tree Farm Program is administered by a volunteer Committee with County Chairs of dedicated Forestry Professionals and Tree Farmers.
+The American Tree Farm System is a program for woodland owners committed to sustainably managing their woods for wood, water, wildlife, and recreation.
+Maine Tree Farm receives direction from a volunteer Committee of dedicated Forestry Professionals and Tree Farmers

 On October 20, 1952, Maine became the 35th state to adopt the Tree Farm program.
 The state’s first two certificates were awarded to Samuel B. Condon and Professor R.I.
 Ashman in ceremonies held in South Penobscot.